ddanger/Talking-Code/posts/multiple-cursors/multiple-cursors.md

 As you can see, going the multiple cursor route saves steps.
 And most importantly it completely avoids moving the mouse out of the editing area.
 Mouse moves are productivity killers.

-## Building Blocks
+## Building blocks to level up

 Find/replace is the simplest use case for multiple cursors.
 To move beyond this you need to pair multiple cursors with other techniques I consider building blocks.
-These are platform-specific, so learn how your platform works.
+These are platform-specific keyboard combinations to move the cursor and select/unselect.
+Learn how to do them on your platform.
+(These will also really help you in word processing outside your code editor)

 ### Move the cursor one character/line (start with the obvious)